rovilu/ica0002/backup_sla.md

 | Application Server      | uWSGI                        | No             | Stateless service and does not store critical data                                      |

-## RPO and RTO
+## Recovery Point Objective (RPO)
-Due to infrastructure hosts the only application for now and the application is not actively in use, it is acceptable to prepare for recovery within an hour since disruption occurred.
+Due to infrastructure hosts the only application for now and the application is not actively in use, the acceptable value of data loss threshold is **24 hours**.

-The access to service and data must be able to be regained within 2 hours since disruption occurred.
+## Recovery Time Objective (RTO)
+In case of disaster, normal services must be restored in normal state within **6 hours**.

 ## Versioning and retention
-Backup is valuable within 7 days since the first version.
-Full backup is conducted every week on Sunday 00:00.
+A specific backup is valuable within 7 days since the first version.
+Full backup is conducted every week on Sunday 00:00 UTC.

-Incremental backup is conducted on Monday to Saturday 00:00.
+Incremental backup is conducted on Monday to Saturday 00:00 UTC.

-According to retention and backup intervals there are 7 versions of single backup.
+According to retention and backup intervals there are 7 versions of single backup: 1 full and 6 incremental ones.
+The next full backup makes the previous one with its incremental versions invaluable.

 ## Backup usability check